gsidsid/ai-express/README.md

 ## Future

+- A demo deployment + account to click around in without needing to deploy.
 - Use Payload's form building plugin to let folks put together end-user apps.
 - A hosted service that makes setup even quicker, if there's interest.